Ross Rocklynne: Life and career

 In the June 1940 issue of Astonishing Stories, Rocklynne published “Into the Darkness,” the first of four stories he wrote about sentient stars that were later published as a novel, “The Sun Destroyers,” which was half of a 1973 Ace Double.

 His only other story series is the five-story Sidney Hallmeyer series which ran from 1940 to 1945 which have never been collected into book form.
 These stories feature the exploits of an interplanetary diplomat employed by the "Bureau of Transmitted Egos" who temporarily inhabits the body of one of the planet's inhabitants in order to facilitate negotiations.

 Perhaps his most famous story from that era was 1941's "Time Wants a Skeleton", which has been reprinted in several anthologies, including Asimov's Mammoth Book of Golden Age Science Fiction.

 That year, he married Frances Rosenthal, a teacher of literature and creative writing and Writer's Digest editor who wrote two books about writing under the name F.A.
 Rockwell.
 They divorced in 1947.

 One of Rocklynne's stories from Galaxy Magazine, "Jaywalker," was adapted as a half-hour radio drama for the NBC science fiction series X-Minus One.

 Rocklynne partially retired from writing in 1954 around the time he began dabbling in Dianetics, but the main reason he stopped was because he developed an extremely painful affliction of the face and jaw.
 Rocklynne found that he could forget the pain only when involved in some physical activity or when socially engaged with others.
 When he was alone the pain tended to monopolize his attention and this made the lonely and reflective pursuit of writing very difficult, if not impossible.

 He supported himself for the next 15 years driving and dispatching taxis in Los Angeles, but returned to science fiction writing in 1967 and continued publishing stories until 1973.
 His most notable story during this time was the novelette "Ching Witch!" which was included in Harlan Ellison's original anthology, Again, Dangerous Visions (1972).

-Rocklynne died in Los Angeles, California at the age of 75 due to complications of heart disease.
+Rocklynne died in Los Angeles, California, at the age of 75 due to complications of heart disease.
 Forrest J. Ackerman delivered the eulogy at Rocklynne's funeral.
-He was survived by his two sons, Keith Alan (born in 1944) and Jeffrey David (born in 1946).
-His final resting place is at Hollywood Forever in Hollywood, California.